LBNL-JCI-ICF/better/README.md

 1. Download and install [Python >=3.6](https://www.python.org/downloads/)
 2. Download the source code from the [latest release](https://github.com/LBNL-JCI-ICF/better/releases/)
 3. Extract and navigate to the downloaded release
-3. Install dependencies by running `python setup.py install`
+3. Install dependencies by clicking on `install.bat` or run `python setup.py install` on your cmd

 <i>Note: The current release is an alpha version.
 The tool will be packaged and setup files will be provided in future releases.</i>